zhengyangl/SAS/README.md

 ## Requirements
 To start using SAS, you need cmake (at least version 2.6), clang, llvm and their development files.
 The required version for Clang is 3.5.

-## Available checkers
-**sas**

-1. security
-   1. NonFiniteMath
-2. threadsafety
-   1. ConstCast *
-   2. ConstCastAway
-   3. GlobalStatic
-   4. StaticLocal
-   5. MutableMember
-3. performance
-   1. ArgSize
-4. CodeRules
-   1. UsingNamespace *
-   2. CatchAll
-5. optional (disabled)
-   1. ClassDumperCT
-   2. ClassDumperFT
-   3. ClassDumperInherit
-6. example
-   1. Varname *

-Checkers marked with an asterisk can be disabled using comments (see next section for details).

-## How to add a new checker
-To add a new checker to the library, you need to define a checker class derived from `clang::ento::Checker` and register the checker in the library.

 ## Details about the implementation
 You can find the source code of the existing SAS checkers in the files *src/*Checker.**.
 Feel free to inspect the source code to get basic understanding of how checkers are implemented.
 Note that `VarnameChecker` and `GlobalAccInCtorChecker` are expected to have more comprehensive documentation.
 Please consult the [Checker Developer Manual] for more information about checker development.
 Useful links: